 Of course, leave it to Max OOP to put some pressure on my own insurance for some direction on this very topic.
 I messaged them and asked about my free cholesterol test and they provided a pretty clear answer.

-Although I am a little disappointed they didn’t produce an actual policy, my interpretation of the message below is I am entitled to a preventive cholesterol screening test every single year once I hit 35.
+Although I am a little disappointed they didn’t produce an actual policy, my interpretation of the message below is I am entitled to a free cholesterol screening test every single year once I hit 35.
 That said, if my provider is using it to diagnose or treat a medical condition (such as elevated cholesterol), it would no longer meet the definition of a preventive screening.
 At that point, I am paying out-of-pocket and it will hit my deductible.

-If you really want to run circles around a billing office or insurance plans when talking about the cholesterol screening, bust out the Affordable Care Act, Public Health Service Act, and the US Preventive Task Force.
+If you really want to run circles around a billing office or insurance plans when talking about the free cholesterol screening, bust out the Affordable Care Act, Public Health Service Act, and the US Preventive Task Force.
 If you think you fit into the parameters above, don’t be afraid to push back if you are getting billed in error.
 Normally, it is ideal for the claim to be submitted with a diagnosis code of Z00.00 (Encounter for general adult medical examination without abnormal findings).
 That’s because a lot of insurance companies set their system to waive the out-of-pocket costs on the lipid panel when billed for this diagnosis code.
 As always, check with your insurance to be sure.

 I personally think we should all be looking into cholesterol screening options with our doctor to see if it is something we should be monitoring and how often.
 Since the Affordable Care Act and the United States Preventive Task Force think this test is a good idea to look at this, that’s good enough for me.
 Who knows, if we meet the age/risk parameters outlined above, pretty good chance it will be free anyway.

-It is my opinion that insurance companies should just concede and offer this test free for everyone age 35 and up regardless of risk, sex, and historical cholesterol readings.
+It is my opinion that insurance companies should just concede and offer a free cholesterol screening for everyone age 35 and up regardless of risk, sex, and historical cholesterol readings.
 How often?
 I don’t know, that’s not my wheelhouse.
 I just want it to be clear so we don’t get surprise bills.
 It would be an easier benefit to understand and reduce questions and calls to insurance and billing call centers if they just covered one lipid panel at a certain frequency for their entire insured population.
 Going above and beyond the USPSTF recommendation could also make a good marketing strategy.

 Max Out of Pocket for my 2019 lipid panel = $0.00

-Usual disclaimer: I am not a medical professional and this is not a recommendation to get or not get a cholesterol screening.
+Usual disclaimer: I am not a medical professional and this is not a recommendation to get or not get a free cholesterol screening.
 Insurance plans may not always cover this test depending on the circumstances.